Royalist Party: Foundation and early activities

 The situation for the Qing imperial government was increasingly undermined by military and political setbacks caused by the opposing republicans, and the Republic of China was proclaimed first in the country's south on 1 January 1912.
 The Qing court and its leading officials realised that their position was becoming untenable.
 The matter was discussed among the Qing princes during a conference on 17–20 January, where the Royalist Party's members took a hardline stance against any agreement which included the monarchy's abolition.
 Other princes believed that they had to yield to the republicans, while a large number remained neutral.
 The conference came to no real conclusion.
 Meanwhile, Yuan Shikai, a powerful Qing general who effectively controlled much of the army, was pushing for a compromise with the republicans.
-While Empress Dowager Longyu was ready to agree to Yuan's proposal and abdicate, the Qing hardliners strongly objected and became determined enemies to Yuan.
-By 23 January, their political position had been significantly improved: General Tieliang had managed to rally a significant number of Manchu officials to oppose the abdication, while General Feng Guozhang had claimed that he could crush the revolution if the royalists could provide him with sufficient sums of money, providing a morale boost to the hardliners.
+While Empress Dowager Longyu was ready to agree to Yuan's proposal and abdicate, the Qing hardliners strongly objected and became determined enemies of Yuan.
+By 23 January, their political situation had significantly improved: General Tieliang had managed to rally a significant number of Manchu officials to oppose the abdication, while General Feng Guozhang had claimed that he could crush the revolution if the royalists could provide him with sufficient sums of money, providing a morale boost to the hardliners.

-The Royalist Party started to undermine Yuan, and had managed to greatly weaken him by 25 January.
-The hardliners themselves suffered two major reversals on 26 January, however, when Liang-pi was assassinated by a republican revolutionary and the Beiyang Army declared for the republicans.
-The Qing court accepted that it had no other option other than abdication, while the Royalist Party members dispersed and fled into the foreign concessions.
-In the subsequent time, the court tried to fully cooperate with the new authorities in order to be left in peace, while Yuan Shikai rose to China's first president and de facto military dictator.
+The Royalist Party started to undermine Yuan, and managed to greatly weaken him by 25 January.
+The hardliners themselves suffered two major reversals on 26 January, however, when Liangbi was assassinated by a republican revolutionary and the Beiyang Army declared its support for the republicans.
+The Qing court accepted that it had no option other than abdication, while the Royalist Party members dispersed and fled into the foreign concessions.
+The court subsequently tried to cooperate fully with the new authorities in order to be left in peace, while Yuan Shikai became China's first president and de facto military dictator.